web4mybiz/irizweb-data-table/README.md

 2. Activate plugin
 3. Use the shortcode [iriz-dataform] to display the form.
 4. Use the shortcode [iriz-datalist] to display the form.
+# Custom API Endpoints
+1. Data can be viewed /wp-json/irizweb-data-api/v1/data/
+2. You can also push data to the same endpoint.
+Accepted parameters are 'name', 'email','address', 'city', 'state', 'country'